broken/soulsifter-e/README.md

 DJ & music organization app.

-This is created by me for me.
+This is created for a user base of one - me.

 It would be awesome if others found it useful, but I'm focused on features I need versus making it available for others at this time.